Tu mi hai capito

 "Tu mi hai capito" (lit.
-'You understood me') is a song by Italian rapper and singer Madame, with featured vocals by Sfera Ebbasta.
+'You understood me') is a song by Italian rapper and singer-songwriter Madame, with featured vocals by Italian rapper Sfera Ebbasta.
 The song was released as a single on 3 September 2021 and was included in the digital re-issue of the debut album Madame.

 A French version featuring Hatik, entitled "Tu m'as compris", was released on 28 January 2022.